 2. Stay on track.
 Holidays are not the time to skip meals in an attempt to “bank” calories.
 That’s a strategy that can backfire miserably.
 Instead, eat everything on your meal plan leading up to the holiday event, and make sure you’re drinking all your water.
 You’ll be less likely to overindulge at the big event.

 3. Set a goal.
 There’s something about holidays that makes people forget what they do the rest of the year.
 Do you already have weight loss goals set up for November, December and January?
-If not you can start today.
+If not you can start today, look at this Nice Punching Bag repair Guide and reach your goals.
 Once you’ve set a short-term goal, decide on a way to reward yourself once the goal has been reached.

 4. Drink smart.
 Face it, overindulging during holiday events—whether it’s an office party, a family gathering or a neighborhood open house—can add a lot of extra calories to your day.
 In addition, when you’ve had too much to drink, it tends to weaken your previous resolve and derail any strategies and plans you might have had.
 Besides, you don’t want to end up as that karaoke-singing family member or neighbour everyone will be talking about for the next month.